 Working Paper

-- "The Value of Certification to Consumers: Evidence from the U.S. Organic Food Market," JMP.
+- "The Value of Certification: Evidence from the U.S. Organic Food Market," JMP.
 (Draft)

 - Abstract: